When Farmers Get Time Back, Soil and Communities Thrive

 New Braintree, MA

 In Massachusetts, Stillman’s Farm offers a clear example of what happens when clarity and systems come together.
-Farmers Genevieve and Nancy paired a focused early renewal effort with streamlined communication, giving members a simple and timely way to commit to the season ahead.
+The farmers paired a focused early CSA renewal effort with streamlined communication, giving members a simple and timely way to commit to the season ahead.

-The result was $90,000 in early renewals — three times the previous year’s total.
-Beyond the revenue, early commitments provided stability and confidence heading into the growing season, allowing the farm to plan with intention rather than uncertainty.
+The result was $90,000 in early CSA renewals — three times the previous year’s total.
+Beyond the revenue, early commitments provided the stability and confidence needed to plan the season with intention, supporting Stillman’s long-standing commitment to soil health, biodiversity, and environmentally responsible growing practices.

 The Day Dream Farmer